jeffrey6557/CS205-Parallel-Computing-Project/README.md

 We implemented a **fully connected** network with:

-1. L = 1 to 10 hidden layers
+1. L = 1 to 10 layers
-2.	number of neurons = 8~64/layer; fewer neurons in deeper layers
+2.	number of neurons = 4~64/layer; fewer neurons in deeper layers (pyramidal architecture)
-3. Optimizer learning rate, other parameters such as momentum
+3. Optimizer ADAM learning rate, other parameters such as momentum
 4. ReLu/MSE activation, linear activation for output node
+5. L2 regularization, early stopping, dropouts

 ### Parallelism Architecture